Kitselas Treaty and Kitsumkalum Treaty Negotiations

 Since the early 1990s, Kitselas First Nation (Kitselas) and Kitsumkalum First Nation (Kitsumkalum) have been involved in treaty negotiations with the Government of Canada (Canada) and the Province of British Columbia (B.C.).

-Initialling marks an important milestone in the treaty journey, as it signals the conclusion of substantive negotiations.
-Initialling is subject to important caveats, including Canada and B.C. fulfilling its duty to consult other First Nations and the completion of a final legal review of the treaties.
+Initialling marked an important milestone in the treaty journey, as it signalled the conclusion of substantive negotiations.
+Initialling was subject to important caveats, including Canada and B.C. fulfilling the duty to consult other First Nations and the completion of a final legal review of the treaties.

 A Kitsumkalum Atlas (PDF, 29MB) contains several maps that are in addition to the appendices to better show map boundaries.